CM22007-Group29/AudioApp/README.md

 `alias dock='sudo docker-compose up'`

 Docker will automatically install required packages and the website is hosted locally on your machine (due to the line `app.run(host='0.0.0.0',debug=True)` in main.py, this can be changed later).

 The website can be opened by clicking on this line in your terminal:
 `web_1  |  * Running on http://172.19.0.3:5000/ (Press CTRL+C to quit)`
 You may have to scroll up a bit to find it, the address may also be different on your computer.

+#### Running without sudo
+If you don't want to type your password in every time you run docker then run these commands to add docker as a user on your computer.
+You'll need to log out and back in for this to work.

+`sudo groupadd docker`

+`sudo usermod -aG docker $USER`

+Once you've done this, you should be able to run docker with `docker-compose up` instead of `sudo docker-compose up`, don't forget to change the alias if you do this.